sts10/tidy/readme.markdown

           Do NOT sort outputted list alphabetically.
 Preserves original list order.
 Note that duplicates lines and blank lines will still be removed

-  -z, --normalize
+  -z, --normalize <NORMALIZATION_FORM>
           Normalize Unicode of all characters of all words.
-Uses Unicode Normalization Form C.
+Accepts nfc, nfd, nfkc, or nfkd (case insensitive).
 May negatively affect Tidy's performance

   -l, --lowercase
           Lowercase all words on new list